classy-python/ccbv/README.markdown

 Installation
 ------------

+First you should install some OS libraries required for some packages, this can vary on each OS, but if you're on Ubuntu, then this should do the trick for you:

+    sudo apt-get install python-dev libmemcached-dev zlib1g-dev libpq-dev

-Install as you normally would a Django site (requirements.txt provided).
+After this, install as you normally would a Django site (requirements.txt provided).

 e.g. (inside your virtualenv or whatever)